illinois-stat528/stat528sp24/README.md

 ### Student Learning Outcomes

 Upon successful completion of this course students will be able to conduct methodologically strong data analyses that can answer questions of scientific interest, specifically the students will:

+  - Analyze data

+  - Develop critical thinking about the analysis of data and estimation procedures

   - Analyze and investigate fundamentals of exponential family theory

-  - Analyze data sets with categorical data

-  - Develop a solid theoretical and practical understanding of generalized linear models and linear mixed models

-  - Develop a solid theoretical and practical understanding of generalized linear mixed models, generalized estimation equations, repeated measures designs, and aster models
+  - Develop a solid theoretical and practical understanding of generalized linear models and linear mixed models, generalized linear mixed models, generalized estimation equations, repeated measures designs, and aster models

-  - Develop a working understanding of the envelope model variance reduction technique

-  - Critique estimation procedures and modeling development strategies

   - Apply version control software and develop reproducible technical reports